approvals/ApprovalTests.Net/docs/ApprovalTests/explanations/MainConcepts.md

 <sup><a href='/src/ApprovalTests.Tests/ApprovalsTest.cs#L13-L19' title='File snippet `simple_verify` was extracted from'>snippet source</a> | <a href='#snippet-simple_verify' title='Navigate to start of snippet `simple_verify`'>anchor</a></sup>
 <!-- endsnippet -->

-This call brings together three things to produce a `.received.` file which is a compared to an `.approved.` file.
+This call brings together 3 things + default Approver to produce a `.received.` file which is a compared to an `.approved.` file.
 ![](MainConceptsSimplified.svg)

 **Note:** This is a simplified version of what ApprovalTests does.
 You can see a [full picture here](MainConceptsComplete.svg)